Chart Color Schemes

 Balwyn is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of the Balwyn statistical area (Lv2) is estimated to be around 14,376 as of November 2025.
-This reflects an increase of 881 people since the 2021 Census, which reported a population of 13,495.
-The change is inferred from AreaSearch's resident population estimate of 14,290 following examination of ABS's latest ERP data release in June 2024 and an additional 90 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,282 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Balwyn (SA2) saw a growth of 6.5% since census, positioning it within 0.8 percentage points of its SA3 area's growth rate of 7.3%.
-Population growth was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Balwyn's population is estimated at around 14,395 as of Feb 2026.
+This reflects an increase of 900 people (6.7%) since the 2021 Census, which reported a population of 13,495 people.
+The change is inferred from the resident population of 14,290 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 98 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,286 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Balwyn's 6.7% growth since census positions it within 0.7 percentage points of the SA3 area (7.4%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with the area expected to grow by 680 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.2% in total over the 17 years.
+Future population dynamics anticipate lower quartile growth, with the suburb expected to grow by 667 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 3.0% over the 17 years.

 Frequently Asked Questions - Population